palewire/first-news-app/_sources/interactivepoll.txt

 Interactive Poll
 ================

-A step-by-step guide for building a Flash-based interactive poll.
+A step-by-step guide for building an interactive poll.
 Based on an application designed by `Aron Pilhofer <http://twitter.com/pilhofer>`_.

 Act 1: Hello Database